Would you like to feel safe and confident eating local, wild plants?

 - You’ll learn some ‘tricks of the trade’ to make plant i.d. books really useful

-- Your spark for learn about the plant world will burst into flame
+- Your spark for learning about the plant world will burst into flame

 Sign up early!
 Space is limited and will fill up quickly!